Protecting Wildlife in Teton County, Idaho and Wyoming

 Be a Voice for Wildlife

-For more information on the Wildlife Advisory Committee, local wildlife, or the proposed updates to the Natural Resources Overlay and development code, don’t hesitate to reach out to Jackson Hole Wildlife Foundation.
+For more information on the Wildlife Advisory Committee, local wildlife or updates to the Natural Resources Overlay and development code, don’t hesitate to reach out to Jackson Hole Wildlife Foundation.
 Resources on this topic can be found here, in the county’s “Natural Resource Overlay (NRO) Revision” dropdown menu.